Legal

 2. Payment terms

 2.1 The Service is provided on a subscription basis.
 You must pay the whole amount applicable to the subscription plan You chose and subscribed for.
-The prices applicable to different subscription plande and the payment methods are published on our Website available at https://sociality.io/pricing.
+The prices applicable to different subscription plans and the payment methods are published on our Website available at https://sociality.io/pricing.
 Our plans are billed in advance on a monthly or yearly basis and are not refundable.
 You agree that You are liable to pay any taxes applicable to your obligations under the ToS and in relation to the Service.

 2.2 You agree that if You change your subscription plan, You will be liable for the amount applicable to the new plan.